Maki Fujiyoshi

-Maki Fujiyoshi (藤好麻希, Fujiyoshi Maki), nicknamed Nozomi, is a Japanese former volleyball player.
+Maki "Nozomi" Fujiyoshi (藤好麻希, Fujiyoshi Maki) is a Japanese former volleyball player.
 While representing Japan, Fujiyoshi won the bronze medal at the 1994 Goodwill Games in Saint Petersburg.

+Biography

 Fujiyoshi was born in Sakai, Ibaraki, Japan.
 She was a straight-left-hander.
 She played basketball from 1983 to 1990 but switched to volleyball in April 1990 on entering Ryugasaki Daini High School.
 She played for the Hitachi Belles Filles in 1993.
 Fujiyoshi announced her retirement from professional volleyball on 31 May 2001 at age 27.
 The retirement was attributed to chronic patellar tendinopathy that had progressively worsened during her final competitive season.

 Her last professional appearance occurred on 20 May 2001 in a V.League match against NEC Red Rockets, where she played limited minutes due to pain.